primeroIMS/primero/doc/chef_deploy.md

 Replacing USER with the remote user, APP_HOST with the remote machine host, and NODE_FILE with the Chef node json file to use for this deploy.
 It will take a few minutes to run to completion.
 Bundle install and seeding are two steps that will take some time to complete.

+EXAMPLE:
+ubuntu@ubuntu:~/work/primero/cookbook$ knife solo cook ubuntu@primero.test_deploy ../dev-node.json

+If an error occurs, make note of the error.
+It may suggest a command to run manually on the remote server, such as manually installing a missing gem.
+If a particular gem fails, trying to install it manually on the remote server may give more infomation as to what is causing the error.
+After this, re-run the deployment.

 Ports and Firewalls
 -------------------